 For each device class in the Windows platform, hardware designers and driver developers require unique implementation tips and tools for ensuring reliability and good performance.
-These pages address issues that are important for designers and driver developers who create products that run on systems that run Windows operating systems.
+You can find information here about issues that are important for designers and driver developers who create products that run on systems running Windows.

 Design guidelines for Universal Audio Architecture and new PC audio hardware such as HD Audio.